Muallim718/code-advent-2022/README.md

 # Advent of Code 2022

-My attempt at the challenge.
+My attempt at the challenge. :evergreen_tree: